 Even if your hair isn’t thinning, jojoba oil will nourish your scalp and prevent hair loss in the future.
 Due to the nature of the oil, it helps hair follicles to grow new hair strands more quickly by keeping them free and clear of any pollutants.
 It easily seeps into the follicles and dissolves the sebum buildup while nourishing your scalp at the same time.

 While jojoba oil is proven to improve hair and scalp conditions, there are a few common misconceptions.

-- “Jojoba oil is best for thicker hair while almond oil is best for thinner hair.”
+- “Jojoba oil is best for thicker hair, while almond oil is best for thinner hair.”
 False.
 Many people with thin hair who apply jojoba oil have achieved amazing results.
 It’s difficult to have a “one size fits all” for these kinds of things.
-So, why not just try both to see what works best for your hair type?
+Why not just try both to see what works best for your hair type?

 - “Jojoba oil causes hair to fall out.”
 False.
 However, hair loss may be caused by other ingredients found in products that may be added to certain brands of jojoba oil.
 This is why it is important to read the labels first before purchasing any beauty product.
 Be sure to buy pure jojoba oil if you plan to apply it to your hair.

 - “Jojoba oil smells terrible.”
 False.
 Pure jojoba oil has no smell at all.
-Other types of jojoba oil have a very weak smoky smell but are not that strong.
-If for some reason you purchase a pure variation of jojoba oil that does smell less than peachy to you, just add a few drops of peppermint essential oil or another scent you’d prefer.
+Other types of jojoba oil have a very weak, smoky smell but are not that strong.
+If, for some reason, you purchase a pure variation of jojoba oil that does smell less than desirable to you, just add a few drops of peppermint essential oil or another scent you’d prefer.

 Jojoba Oil Applications